adidesh07/Demand-Side-Management/README.md

 ###### A cost saving algorithm for potential future use in smart meters.

 This is a Matlab project based on the concept of genetic algorithm.
-It yields a reduced cost per day consumption for the consumer by implementing load shifting thereby flattening the load curve of the grid.
+It yields a reduced cost, for per day consumption, for the consumer by implementing load shifting thereby flattens the load curve of the grid.
 Dynamic pricing for consumption is considered.